CNES/swot-hydrology-toolbox/README.md

 SWOT (Surface Water and Ocean Topography) is an innovative radar altimetry satellite mission projected for launch in 2021, prepared jointly by NASA’s Jet Propulsion Laboratory (JPL) and Centre National d’Etudes Spatiales (CNES), with contributions from the UK Space Agency (UKSA) and the Canadian Space Agency (CSA).
 SWOT features a high-rate (HR) data mode for continental hydrology, and a low-rate (LR) data mode dedicated mainly to oceanography.
 For more information, refer to https://swot.cnes.fr/en/ or https://swot.jpl.nasa.gov/.

 ## Objectives
-* Provide open-source tools that, together with JPL’s RiverObs tool (https://github.com/SWOTAlgorithms/RiverObs.git), enable end-users to generate virtually all SWOT HR level-2 (L2) products with fairly realistic errors
+* Provide open-source tools that, together with JPL’s RiverObs tool (https://github.com/SWOTAlgorithms/RiverObs.git), enable end-users to generate virtually all SWOT HR level-2 (L2) products with relatively realistic errors
   * Get familiar with product content and formats, use the data to conduct studies...
 * Give end-users access to the L2+ processing prototypes
   * Validate methodology, propose improvements